 “You don’t speak to people in Russia like you would to people in Brazil.
 Everything has to be adapted to local markets, from the content to the channels.”

 The whole point of storytelling is to engage customers on a personal level.
 That’s why L’Oréal has separate Instagram accounts for its global audience and Spanish audience.
-As you can see, everything from the bio to the link and posts are completely adapted.
-Check them out to see how different they are:
+As you can see, everything from the bio to the links and posts is completely adapted.

 Here are 5 ways to ensure a quality localization – even if you don’t speak the language